What to do when someone dies

 The first thing you need to do after someone dies is get a medical certificate detailing the cause of death.
 If the person died in a hospital, this should have been given to you by a member of staff.
 If they died at home, you’ll need to call their GP to get a medical certificate.

 The next step is to register the death and get a death certificate.
 This usually needs to be done within five days and only takes around 30 minutes, but it can be delayed if there’s an inquest into the death.
-If you live in England or Wales, you can find your nearest register office here.
+Find your nearest register office in England and Wales or Scotland.

 If your loved one made a will, they may have included funeral wishes to help you plan a meaningful farewell.
 If you want to speak to a specialist about your options or need to use money from the estate to pay for the funeral, please give our cremation team a call.